SpindleASA/eth-denver-2022/README.md

 - Mar 6, 2022: Start implementation for [Zine Connect](#zine-connect)
 - Mar 13, 2022: Start implementation for [Story Voting](#story-voting)
 - Mar 14, 2022: Start combining all of the above tools into one common repository
-- Mar 18, 2022: Splitting Front-End from Back-End (only Front-End is now public, if you're interested in the Back-End code, feel free to contact us!)
+- Mar 18, 2022: Splitting Front-End (this repo) from [Back-End](https://github.com/SpindleASA/spindle-backend)
 - Mar 19, 2022: Implementation of [Tipping Authors](#tipping-authors)
 - Mar 20, 2022: Finalization